-I have broken down the three 24-hours in sections below so you can picture what will most likely happen within 72 hours after any disaster in any city, county, state or country.
+I have broken down the three 24-hour sections below so you can picture what will most likely happen within 72 hours after any disaster in any city, county, state, or country.
 It’s plain and simple, let’s get started.

 72 Hours After Disasters

 1. The First 24 Hours

 The first sign may be a loud noise, in the case of a hurricane or tornado, or it could be very quiet with an earthquake.
 The lights may go off, or the furnace or AC goes off abruptly.
 If it’s during the day when you lose power it may not be as disturbing as it would be at dusk or later.
 The sun has just gone behind the mountains and it’s getting very dark outside and in your house.

 We’ll check with neighbors to see who is okay or hurt and if they need any help.
 If the disaster is big enough, we’ll have limited county or city officials to help the entire area in the short term.
 Government agency support probably isn’t going to happen early on since they only have so many resources.
 This is where prepping comes in, we need to be ready to take care of ourselves in many ways.

 I’m talking about water, food, shelter, first aid kit supplies, personal medical supplies, tools, cooking devices with the related pots and pans, etc. The most likely situation is that we’ll lose electricity.
 If we use gas to heat our homes that will probably not be available and you may have to turn off the gas to your home.

 If you think you’ll be able to turn on the water faucet and get clean water like always, think again, the water supply may have been cut off or is now contaminated.
 You’ll need ways to boil water, treat it with chemicals, or use a filtration system.

 The sewer lines most likely won’t work either, in the case of an earthquake or damage to the local sewer pumping facility.
 If you don’t have a portable toilet you better get one this week.
 Not next week.